 This is a discreet, comfortable design that is easy to fit.
 It sits inside the ear canal, similar to the BTE.
 This hearing aid is a great choice for those with mild to moderate hearing loss who are sensitive to sensations in their ears.

-This type of hearing loss is caused by damage to the nerves in the inner ear and can be treated with hearing aids.
+is caused by damage to the nerves in the inner ear and can be treated with hearing aids.
 It is also known as noise-induced hearing loss.

 is a condition that causes ringing or buzzing in the ears.
 This condition can be treated or managed with hearing aids.